speedment/speedment-doc/pages/datastore.md

 ### Showing The Load/Reload Progress
-The load and organize process can be viewed in the log by enabling `APPLICATION_BUILDER` logging.
+The load and organize process can be viewed in the log by enabling `APPLICATION_BUILDER` logging as shown hereunder:
 ``` java
     SakilaApplicationBuilder builder = new SakilaApplicationBuilder()
         .withPassword(password)